-- Shareholder Rights
+- 1).
+Shareholder Rights

-- Equal Right to Shareholders
+- 2).
+Equal Right to Shareholders

-- Rights of Stakeholders
+- 3).
+Roles of Stakeholders

-- Information Disclosure and Transparency
+- 4).
+Information Disclosure and Transparency

-- Responsibilities of the Board of Directors and Sub-Committees
+- 5).
+Responsibilities of the Board of Directors and Sub-Committees

 The Company encourages and facilitates shareholders and investors to participate in shareholders' meeting by seeking the meeting place where is accessible and sufficient public transports are provided.

-The Company recognizes the importance of rights for all groups of stakeholders whether from internal stakeholders such as employees, the Company's management, and its subsidiaries, or external stakeholders such as competitors, creditors, government agencies, and other related parties.
-The Company realizes the supporting pressure from stakeholders especially from communities and public, in which it always gives significance to the causes (example can be seen from “Role and Social Responsibility and Human Resources Development Policy”).
-Regulations and procedures are in written format, including rules on disciplinary punishment, so that there will be guideline procedures for related persons i.e. Directors, Management and employees of RS Group etc. to follow when performing duties for the Company with honesty and ethics towards the Company and groups of stakeholders.
-Details in the code of conduct manual which covers business and employee's code of conduct are as follows:-
+The Company recognizes the importance of rights for all groups of stakeholders both internal stakeholders such as employees, the Company's and its subsidiaries' Executives, or external stakeholders such as competitors, creditors, government agencies and other related parties.
+The Company realizes the importance of encouragements from stakeholders especially from communities and society (Example is listed in the topic of Role and Social Responsibility and Human Resources Development Policy).
+Regulations and procedures are in written format, including rules on disciplinary punishment, so that there will be guideline procedures for related persons e.g. Directors, Executives and employees of RS Group to follow when performing duties for the Company with honesty and ethics towards the Company and groups of stakeholders.
+The details of the Company Group's code of conduct manual which covers business operation's and employee's code of conduct are as follows:

 Responsibilities toward social and environment

-The Company has the policy to conduct its business for the benefits of the economy, society, and environment by considering its duties and responsibilities towards the nation, society and environment.
-Businesses must be operated and controlled completely under the laws and regulations, as well as determinations to press on developing trends for social quality and environment internally or cooperation with government agencies and communities.
+The Company has a campaign, "Sawasdee Green Wednesday", that raises awareness among employees to reduce the use of plastic cups by giving them discounts on drinks if they bring their own reusable cups.
+The campaign also encourages employees to use cloth bags instead of plastic bags.
+In addition, there is a public relations project on how to help save the world in simple ways, as implemented in the daily lives of management, artists, CoolJs and staff, published on the Company's media every week.
+All of these efforts are in accordance with the policy to conduct business in a way that is beneficial to the economy, society and environment, taking into account the duties and responsibilities that one should have for the nation, society and environment.
+The businesses shall be operated and controlled completely under the laws and regulations.
+The Company shall adopt the business knowledge and experiences to improve the projects which are beneficial to communities.
+For environment side, the Company ensures not to operate the business with the negative impacts to environment covering e.g. energy control in the office, water usage, renewable resources uses and greenhouse gas emission, including determinations to press on developing trends for social quality and environment by cooperating with government agencies and communities.
 Responsibilities toward social and environment must be whole heartedly and consistently promoted to all levels of employees and staff on becoming good citizens who make beneficial contributions toward communities and societies.
-Employees must also be supported to jointly participate in constantly creating activities for communities and societies in order to create good corporate culture in the future.
-These have to be reviewed, evaluated, and followed up consistently on progress of the Company's operations to ensure that policies on social and environment have been executed as planned.
-Also, the Company has promoted the campaign of efficient use of resources e.g. paperless campaign and energy saving by turning off air-conditioner and electricity during break time etc. (Example can be seen from “Role and Social Responsibility and Human Resources Development Policy”).
+Employees shall be supported to jointly participate in constantly creating activities for communities and societies in order to create good corporate culture in the future.
+By reviewing, evaluating, and following up consistently on the Company's long term progress are to ensure that policies on social and environment shall be executed as planned.
+Also, the Company has promoted the campaign of efficient use of resources e.g. paperless campaign by use of both sides of a piece of paper, surfing Internet and using e-mail; and energy saving by turning off air-conditioner and electricity during break time.
+The Company also provides information and promotes campaigns that recognize efficient use of resources (Example is listed in the topic of Role and Social Responsibility and Human Resources Development Policy).

-The Company's Board of Directors also considers and approves the policy concerning safety, occupational health, and environment in the workplace.
+The Company's Board of Directors also considers and approves the policy concerning safety, occupational health and environment in the workplace.

-The Company supports knowledge training for its employees, Directors and executives.
-(Examples are under “Social Role and Responsibilities, and Human Resources Development Policy”).
+The Company supports knowledge training for its employees, Directors and Executives (Example is listed in the topic of Social Role and Responsibilities, and Human Resources Development Policy).

-- Quality of product and service
+- Quality of Product and Service

-- Ability, specialization, expertise and experience
+- Ability, Specialization, Expertise and Experience

-- Trading policy
+- Trading Policy

-- Business reputation
+- Business Reputation

-- Financial status
+- Financial Status

 The Company is engrossed in doing the rightful things and performing its duties with honesty and straightforwardness in accordance with legislations and regulations.
 This conduct is applied to any activities and decision-making.
 The company operates its business with honesty and takes into account the influencing risks.